Are you monitoring your brand’s Instagram metrics?

 #8: Best Time/Day to Post

 No social media network is equal.
-If Facebook is a great place to target baby boomers, then Instagram is full of millenials that you can tap into.
+If Facebook is a great place to target baby boomers, then Instagram is full of millennials that you can tap into.

 Because there will always be a certain time of the day that your target audience is going to be using the app more.

 Identifying the right time/day of posting can make a world of a difference to your Instagram marketing campaign.

 Which is why you need to analyze your follower growth and see the type of content you are currently posting to your account.

-There are two potential (probably overlapping) reasons as to why weekend engagement rate is the maximum.
+There are two potential (probably overlapping) reasons as to why the weekend engagement rate is the maximum.

 - A majority of bloggers/influencers like to post at a much bigger frequency on weekends.